All Episodes

 Just leaving behind a fucking swath of destruction everywhere they fucking go, acting as though they're helping people.

-And it is just so maddening.
+And it is, it is just, it is just so maddening.

 It's maddening because they're always out of reach.